-G. ANNUAL EXPENSES G0 Please provide the URL of your institution's net price calcu http://financialaid.uconn.edu/pricecalc/ Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available: G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic vear (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G0 Please provide the URL of your institution's net price calculator: https://financialaid.uconn.edu/pricecalc/

+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-First-Year G1 Undergraduates G1 PRIVATE INSTITUTIONS Tuition: PUBLIC INSTITUTIONS G1 Tuition: In-district \$11,998 \$11,998 G1 PUBLIC INSTITUTIONS In-state (out-of-district): \$11,998 \$11,998 PUBLIC INSTITUTIONS G1 Out-of-state: \$34,066 \$34,066 NONRESIDENT ALIENS Tuition: \$34,066 \$34,066 G1 REQUIRED FEES: \$2,882 \$2,882 ROOM AND BOARD: (on-campus) \$12,514 \$12,514 G1 ROOM ONLY: (on-campus) \$6,838 \$6,838 G1 BOARD ONLY: (on-campus meal plan) \$5,676 \$5,676 G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): G1 Other: Minimum Maximum G2 Number of credits per term a student can take for the 12 stated full-time tuition G3 Yes No Do tuition and fees vary by year of study (e.g., Χ sophomore, junior, senior)?
-G4 Yes No program?
+G1 First-Year Undergraduates

+G1 PRIVATE INSTITUTIONS -

+Tuition:

+G1 PUBLIC INSTITUTIONS

+Tuition:

+In-district \$12,848 \$12,848

+G1 PUBLIC INSTITUTIONS

+In-state (out-of-district): \$12,848 \$12,848

+G1 PUBLIC INSTITUTIONS

+Out-of-state: \$35,216 \$35,216

+G1 NONRESIDENT ALIENS

+Tuition: \$35,216 \$35,216

+G1 REQUIRED FEES: \$2,882 \$2,882

+G1 ROOM AND BOARD:

+(on-campus) \$12,874 \$12,874

+G1 ROOM ONLY:

+(on-campus) \$7,028 \$7,028

+G1 BOARD ONLY:

+(on-campus meal plan) \$5,846 \$5,846

+G1 Comprehensive tuition and room an nd board fee (if your

+college cannot provide separate tuit tion and room and

+board fees):

+G1 Other:

+G2 Minimum Maximum

+G2 Number of credits per term a studer nt can take for the 12

+stated full-time tuition 12

+G3 Yes No

+G3 Do tuition and fees vary by year of s study (e.g., Х

+sophomore, junior, senior)? ~

+-

+G4 Yes No

+G4 Do tuition and fees vary by undergra aduate instructional х

+program?
+A

+G4

+%

+G4 If yes, what percentage of full-time undergraduates pay

+more than the tuition and fees report

+incre than the tallon and lees lepol